 For example, visible light given by an incandescent light bulb unpolarized.

-When an unpolarized light travels, the electric field vectors are in all directions on a plane which is perpendicular to the direction of the wave travels.
+When an unpolarized light travel, the electric field vectors are in all directions in a plane which is perpendicular to the direction of the wave travels.

 The electric field vectors symbolize the random directions of polarization of the individual waves that comprise the light.

 Linearly polarized light can be produced from unpolarized light with the aid of certain material called a polarizer.

 Commonly used polarizing sheet or film consists of certain long molecules embedded in plastic.

 When the sheet is manufactured, it is stretched to align the molecules in parallel rows.